 USF, with approval of the Board of Governors and the Articulation Coordinating Committee, has established the following undergraduate programs as specialized admissions:

 - All College of Education Teacher Certification programs

-- Nursing All degree programs in the College of Nursing
+- All College of Nursing programs

 The admissions requirements for these degree programs may be found with other program information in appropriate sections of this catalog.